 Relying on disconnected systems also leaves a lot of room for great candidates to slip through the cracks and increases privacy risks for candidates.

 Email is not a secure way to share private information like home addresses or phone numbers.
 Many people in your organisation might be able to access seemingly “private” candidate emails through your email system.
-And since emails are unencrypted and pass through numerous networks or servers before they’re delivered, they can be susceptible to data hacking.
+And since emails are unencrypted and pass through numerous networks or servers before they’re delivered, they can be susceptible to data hacking, thus seeking the aid of professionals who may know the pillars of cyber security.

 To solve these problems, sophisticated software solutions have sometimes seemed out of reach for cash-strapped NFPs.
 Applicant Management Systems (AMS) can be expensive and when designed for large, complex organisations, can come with layers of over-complicated functionality many organisations don’t need or want.